Carnegie Mellon University

 The table below highlights some of the differences between the most common approaches.

-Eberly-Led ECF Focus Group Eberly-Led ECF Survey Instructor-LED ECF Survey
+Eberly-Led ECF Focus Group Instructor-LED ECF Survey

 Early Course Feedback asks students about aspects of the course that are helping them and what suggestions they have for potential improvements for their learning.
 Targeted questions that you as the instructor may have can also be woven in.
 An ECF Focus Group facilitated by an Eberly colleague asks similar questions to the survey format but invites students to work in groups to report on their experiences in the class.
+A brief anonymous survey the instructor distributes to students and then analyzes responses on their own.
+After instructors summarize the data, they may still request an Eberly consultation to discuss the student feedback.

-In-Class time 20-25 minutes 5-10 minutes 5-10 minutes
+In-Class time 20-25 minutes 10-15 minutes

 Asks about strengths/suggestions related to learning